ad-tra/cron-habit-tracker/README.md

 ## Contributing

 I originally developed this app as a take-home project for Lockbook.
 The code quality might not be top-notch as I was on a tight deadline, and I didn't have any prior experience with Rust or egui.
 Feel free to throw in your bug reports, feature ideas, or even some code tweaks through pull requests.
-We're all in this together!